This post may contain affiliate links. Read my full disclosure policy.

 Place the pepper-onion mixture a food processor with all the remaining ingredients (except the parsley).
 Pulse until combined.
 You can keep this quite coarse, with more texture, or blend until very smooth and creamy.

 Add the chopped parsley and pulse a few times.
 Taste, adjust salt and heat.

 To serve, place in bowl and drizzle with olive oil.
 Sprinkle with parsley and crushed nuts if you like.

-5-minute version: Jarred Roasted Peppers: This can also be made with jarred or canned roasted peppers.
-(In this case, simply brown the onions and garlic on the stovetop- or use 1-2 teaspoons of each, granulated. )
+5-minute version: Substitute jarred or canned Roasted Peppers (one cup, drained) (In this case, simply brown the onions and garlic on the stovetop- or use 1-2 teaspoons of each, granulated.